stahta01/doorlockd-PCB-BBB/README.md

 </pre>

-##Oops..,
+## Oops..
-####I've used some already used pins.
+I've used some already used pins.
-to enable UILED1 and 2, and the  bicolor LED disable HDMI support:
+To enable UILED1 and 2, and the  bicolor LED disable HDMI support:
 <code> disable_uboot_overlay_video=1 </code>